Learn something new every day

 Durian indeed is the King of Fruit.
 The article above is not entirely accurate as there could be as many as 8 seeds inside a durian.
 There are more than 16 varieties of durian - D24, Mao Shan Wang, Morn Tong, Golden Phoenix and XO are just some of the names durian connoisseurs will be familiar with and hold in high regard.

 Too often I have heard Westerners comparing durian to smelly socks, vomit, rubbish.
 Hey, I feel the same way about blue cheese too.
-That's like eating mould, isn't it?
+That's like eating mold, isn't it?

 While the durian smell is strong and rather pungent, once you have tasted the fruit, you will liken it to a creamy custard that sometimes has a hint of wine flavor.